 - To register 1 percent or more support in three polls between January 1 and two weeks before the debate.
 These polls don’t necessarily have to be national polls; public polls in the first four primary and caucus states of Iowa, New Hampshire, South Carolina, and/or Nevada also qualify.
 But they have to be done by major news organizations or qualifying universities.

-- Showing their campaign has received donations from at least 65,000 unique donors and a minimum of 200 unique donors per state in at least 20 US states.
+- The DNC is also trying to incentivize grassroots donations.
+Candidates can qualify for the debates if they show their campaign has received donations from at least 65,000 unique donors and a minimum of 200 unique donors per state in at least 20 US states.

-It’s important to note that candidates can get on the debate stage by meeting one of these criteria.
-But that gets tricky now there are more candidates than available slots.
-The top 20 candidates will be selected using a methodology that favors candidates who meet both the polling and grassroots donations thresholds.
-That will be followed by the highest polling average, which will be followed by the most unique donors, according to the DNC.
+The DNC is also preparing for a scenario in which there are more than 20 candidates that qualify for a single debate.
+If that happens, the top 20 candidates will be selected using a methodology that favors candidates that meet both the polling and grassroots donations thresholds.
+That will be followed by the highest polling average, which will followed by the most unique donors, according to the DNC.